whiplashoo/patterns_canvas/README.md

 }
 ```

-You can use this methods to draw on `Canvas` shapes:
+You can use the below methods to draw on `Canvas` shapes:
 ```
 pattern.paintOnPath(canvas, size, path);
 pattern.paintOnRect(canvas, size, rect);